fatiheroltr/BringIt-Capstone-Project/README.md

 ![Screen Shot 2022-09-26 at 10 57 06 PM](https://user-images.githubusercontent.com/65243642/192421505-4907c96f-b047-428b-830a-6b6dfebfb0d7.png)

 BringIt was my capstone project when I was in the bootcamp.
+I had 4 weeks (part-time) to completed this project and using any styling library was forbidden.

 It is a food delivery app with a big difference, it only works in campus!.
 I envisioned this project in order to create financial support for students and a local convenient tool for campus life.

 ### **Live demo : https://bringit.netlify.app/**